Understand What’s Going On

 Step 3 – Diagnostic Interview

-A structured interview looks at ADHD symptoms across childhood and adulthood, and how they’ve impacted your life.
+During a structured interview we look at ADHD symptoms across childhood and adulthood, and how they’ve impacted your life.
+This is the gold standard assessment used world-wide.
+If ADHD is confirmed, we proceed to step 4.

 Step 4 – Written Report